seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 and any run that re-reads the primary resets the count to zero.
 Without the counter the status is a label that can be carried forever, which is the state it exists to end.

+**The STATUS WORD is derived from the counter, not written beside it.** `unver` of one or more IS `НЕ ПРОВЕРЕНО`; only a run that re-read the primary this run may write `БЕЗ ИЗМЕНЕНИЙ`, `ПРИБЛИЖАЕТСЯ` or `ИЗМЕНИЛОСЬ`.
+The two were defined in the same paragraph and never tied, so a run could increment the counter honestly and print the reassuring word one field to the left of it — measured 04.09, five items stood at `unver` 2, 3, 4 and 5 carrying `БЕЗ ИЗМЕНЕНИЙ`, and the answer printed that word over the two of them the Boss could see.

+**The DATE exemption stops an item CLOSING; it never keeps its clause WORKING.** At `dclass` `primary` or `archive` the item survives its second unrefreshed run as a dated fact and appears in the collapsed line.
+What it may no longer do is the work named above — hold a side, cap a confidence, keep a coin in `ИЗБЕГАТЬ` — because that clause is a run's judgement and the counter measures exactly how long ago it was made. **Measured 04.09:**
+`cat-zec-nu7-2026-09-14` stood at `unver` 5 and was still holding ZEC out of entry on both sides, and `cat-us-nfp-2026-09-04` stood at `unver` 4 on the morning of the event it names, in a run whose appendix records no primary read at all.
+Neither date was ever in doubt; the assessment resting on it had not been looked at in five runs, which is precisely the distinction this section drew and then failed to enforce.

 **`archive` exists for one reason: a recurring event must never be rediscovered.** It carries no levels and no thesis — only enough to recognise that an id was seen and closed.
 Entries older than 180 days are dropped.
 It is not a journal and is never